oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 Type the stage name, for example *update-function-greeter*.
 Select the environment that was defined earlier for the function: *greeter-function-in-app-go-on-oci-app*.

 Under the heading *Artifact*, click on *Select Artifact*.
 A list of all artifacts in the DevOps project of type *Docker Image* is presented.
-Select the only entry - that was created earlier for the Function Container Image.
+Select the only entry, the one that was created earlier for the Function Container Image.

 Note that the button *Select Artifact* is no longer enabled: only a single container image can be associated with this stage.

 ![](assets/3tgo-deployment-pipeline-stage-update-greeter-function.png)

 Click on  button *Add*.
 The pipeline stage is created in the pipeline.
-And the pipeline is now ready to be executed - its definition is complete.
+And the pipeline is now ready to be executed, its definition is complete.
 Or is it?
 The artifact this pipeline makes use of is not unequivocally defined: the version label in the path for the container image contains the placeholder `${imageVersion}`.
 To ensure the proper version is used for deployment, this placeholder needs to be replaced with the right value.
 And that is arranged by defining a parameter in the pipeline that is called `imageVersion` and is set to an existing version label.

 Click on tab *Parameters* for the pipeline.
 Define a new parameter.
 It is called `imageVersion`.
 Its default value can be anything but it might as well correspond to an existing version label for the greeter function container image.
 Save the parameter definition.